MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex4_service_based_retention.md

 1. In **Microsoft Edge**, navigate to **`https://www.office.com`** and log in Microsoft 365 as **Joni Sherman**.

-1. If a welcome screen is displayed, close it.
-If the Office 365 apps notification appears, also close it.

-1. In the Microsoft Office 365 landing page, select meatball menu in the top-left corner, then select **SharePoint** from the sub-menu.
+1. In the Microsoft Office 365 landing page, select the meatball menu in the top-left corner, then select **SharePoint** from the sub-menu.

    ![Screenshot showing where there ellipses is to display the action menu.](../Media/show-more-actions-sharepoint.png)